How to Be Productive With ADHD: 9 Best Tips

 One thing that’s common with us ADHDers is the reality of waking up with 99 ideas clashing in our minds.

 What you should do to drown out the noise and confusion is to empty your thoughts.
-Call it what you want: brain dumping, mind mapping, daily journaling, morning pages… Just get out all the things on your mind.
+Call it what you want: brain dumping, mind mapping, daily journaling, or morning pages.
+Just get out all the things on your mind.

 3. Attend to Tasks You Enjoy First